 Physical complications of alcohol include conditions such as stomach ulcers, liver failure, inflammation of the pancreas, and heart conditions.
 It is now recognised that just a few days of binge drinking can cause brain damage, and chronic heavy use of alcohol can lead to dementia.
 It is also recognised that chronic alcohol use can lead to worse hangovers, and it may take longer to recover from alcohol use over time.

 Other people experience psychological effects from drinking, such as depression, anxiety, psychosis and memory difficulties.
-Alcohol is often used by people as ‘a crutch’ when they are suffering with low mood or experiencing severe life stresses.
-This can often seem as a good way of coping with life, however it is recognised that sue of alcohol for this can lead to depression in the long term.
-It is also recognised that alcohol use can be the main cause of depression in some people, and when they stop drinking they notice improvement in their mood.
+Alcohol is often used by people as a ‘crutch’ when they are suffering with low mood or experiencing severe life stresses.
+This can often seem as a good way of coping with life, however it is recognised that use of alcohol for this can lead to depression in the long term.
+It is also recognised that alcohol use can be the main cause of depression in some people, and when they stop drinking they notice an improvement in their mood.

 Some people can suffer from social problems as a result of their drinking, such as relationship difficulties, financial difficulties and occupational problems.
 Alcohol dependence is a severe condition where drinking becomes part of someone’s daily routine.
 This condition can develop over time, and may be associated with many of the difficulties described above.

 Reducing your drinking